 This leads to increased efficiency in that packets are not going to computers that do not require them.

 Now the email analogy has multiple people able to send email to multiple users.
 The switch can decide where to send the mail based on the address.

 Most large networks use switches rather than hubs to connect computers within the same subnet.

 A router is similar in a switch in that it forwards packets based on address.
 But, instead of the MAC address that a switch uses, a router can use the IP address.
+Before forwarding a packet the router will review the destination IP address.
 This allows the network to go across different protocols.

 The most common home use for routers is to share a broadband internet connection.
 The router has a public IP address and that address is shared with the network.
 When data comes through the router it is forwarded to the correct computer.